NeelHaval/nand2tetris/Fundamentals/Project2Folder/BinaryNumbers.md

 This method can be used in understanding how the various **Adder** chips have been implemented in this project.

-Another direct implication of the two's complement system is the fact that no matter the number of bits, a 1 present in place of the most significant bit **`msb`** tells us that the particular number is negative.
+Another direct implication of the two's complement system is the fact that no matter the number of bits, a 1 present in place of the most significant bit **`MSB`** tells us that the particular number is negative.
 One way to see this is to change a positive number to its negative counterpart.
 This can be done by:

 <br>